 If your partner isn’t taking responsibility for their actions, that needs to addressed, but blame is not an appropriate tool for a healthy discussion.
 Take the time to get curious and understand what is going on for each other, there is likely some underlying emotions that have not been addressed.
 Making it a mutual discussion can be helpful through statements like “I know we were both upset in the situation, I would really appreciate if we could take time to sit and talk calmly to explain and understand each others reactions.”
 However, be aware there is such a thing as Narcissistic Personality Disorder and it is a very real condition.
 In such cases, there may never be reasonable compromise or discussion around accepting responsibility for actions.
 This is where especially strong boundaries are needed and possibly a decision about whether this is a healthy relationship or not.

 The first thing to know about change is that people need to be personally invested in it.
 If it is forced upon them or doesn’t align with their long-term desire, it is extremely difficult to achieve.
 People absolutely can change, but it can take more time than we think it should.
-What’s always been one of the most important aspects of change, for me, is how we communicate about our barriers and strengths.
 I am a big fan of strengths-based approaches and “real-world” results: giving yourself or your partner practical examples of behaviours.
-Strengths-based problem solving is a positive approach to learning that highlights and celebrates moments of success and positive change, rather than only acting through punishment and negativity.
+Strengths-based problem-solving is a positive approach to learning that highlights and celebrates moments of success and positive change, rather than only acting through punishment and negativity.
 It promotes a persons strongest and most virtuous characteristics to help them overcome barriers in their life.